Best Office Chair for Back Pain 2023

 4.5

-The Serta Big and Tall Tranquility Layers is an exceptional and exceptionally comfortable chair built with bigger, taller folks in mind.
-Recommended for big and tall folks weighing up to four hundred pounds who need a chair for light to moderate daily use.
+Recommended For: Big and tall folks weighing up to four hundred pounds who need a chair for light to moderate daily use.

 The Tranquility Big and Tall is a perfect example of how and why Serta is such a dominant force in the American furniture industry.
 Everything about this chair is magnificent, and it’s offered at an insanely great price, significantly lower than the chairs in the top half of our list.